hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

 In this example the assembled query is made up of an initial section that is optionally followed by a WHERE clause.
 The WHERE clause will only be included in the query if the parameter `dept` is added to the parameter list with any non-null value.

-## Using DynamicSQL
+## 1. Using DynamicSQL

-DynamicSQL is a dependency included in the HotRod ORM and is automatically available for use if you are using HotRod.
+DynamicSQL is a dependency included in the HotRod ORM that is automatically available for use if you are using HotRod.

 On the other hand, if you want to use DynamicSQL separatedly you can add the following Maven dependency to your project: